edbrn/Campfires/README.md

 ### Installing the plugin during development
 - Write code as needed
-- Run `mvn package && cp /path/to/Campfires/target/Campfires-{plugin_version}.jar /path/to/mc-server-dev` - for the version to expect, see `pom.xml`
+- Run `cd /path/to/Campfires/ && mvn package && cd /path/to/mc-server-dev/ && cp /path/to/Campfires/target/Campfires-{version}.jar plugins/ && java -jar {serverjar}.jar nogui` - for the version to expect, see `pom.xml`
-- Change into `/path/to/mc-server-dev` and run `java -jar spigot-{version}.jar`